LunNova/Blog/content/articles/_2026/rocm-711-you-can-not-build/index.md

 [@Madouura](https://github.com/Madouura) for the herculean task of getting much of ROCm into nixpkgs initially.
 Hasn't been seen in some time.
 Maybe understandably burned out from the scope and the mess.
 [@Flakebi](https://github.com/Flakebi), [@mschwaig](https://github.com/mschwaig) for review (through the present) and contributions (mostly in the 5.x and 6.x era) for NixOS.
 [@06kellyjac](https://github.com/06kellyjac) and [@Wulfsta](https://github.com/Wulfsta) for help with Strix Halo and Radeon VII testing for NixOS.
+[@acowley](https://github.com/acowley) for work on the nixos-rocm overlay that predated support in Nixpkgs proper.

 ---